Ranking with Confidence for Large Scale Comparison Data: Solving the PD-Rank Problem

-We prove in Proposition~\ref{prop:min} (Appendix~\ref{app:prop_min}) that Problem~\eqref{eq:cvxSubproblem} has always a unique minimizer.
+As expressed in Proposition~\ref{prop:min}, Problem~\eqref{eq:cvxSubproblem} has always a unique minimizer.
 This entails that whenever the algorithm is run with a given dataset, the ranking variable $x$ returned will always be the same for the same data.

+\begin{proposition} Let problem~\eqref{eq:cvxSubproblem}, be one instance for a generic $k > 0$, and define $\omega^0 = (\omega_1^0, \cdots, \omega_N^0)$ as the vector collecting all the initialization weights for the iterative reweighting optimization scheme such that $\omega^0 = \ones$.
+Define the comparison noisy data $a_n = z_n c_n$, a small regularization constant $\gamma > 0$, and $\omega_n^k$ defined as in \eqref{eq:omega}.
+Then, the $\argmin$ set is a nonempty singleton set, i.e., problem~\eqref{eq:cvxSubproblem} always has a solution and the solution is unique. \end{proposition} \begin{proof} The result follows easily from convexity of the summation terms, where is the product of a positive number and the convex log-sum-exp, and the $\gamma$-strong convexity of the second term $\gamma \|x\|^2_2$ \cite{boyd2004convex}. \end{proof}

 We now note that $\omega_n$ and $w_n$ evolve in the same way, taking into account the uncertainty associated with observation $n$.
 That is, for small $\delta_n$, $w_n = \log \Big( \frac{1-\delta_n}{\delta_n} \Big)$ will take higher values, growing to $+\infty$, while for larger values (up to $1/2$) it will decrease to zero.
 So, $w_n \in \big[0,+\infty\big]$ giving a lower weight to terms with high uncertainty and vice-versa.
 In the same way, when $a_n^Tx^k$ takes increasingly negative values (corresponding to increased uncertainty with the majority of the data), $\omega_n^k $ will tend to $0$, while in the opposite case it will go to $+\infty$.
-Therefore, it is reasonable to establish a connection between both these terms, and we will interpret $w_n$ according to $\omega_n$, the final iterate of $\omega_n^k$ (visual support of this explanation can be found in Appendix~\ref{app:weights_plot}).
+Therefore, it is reasonable to establish a connection between both these terms, and we will interpret $w_n$ according to $\omega_n$, the final iterate of $\omega_n^k$ (visual support of this explanation can be found in \cite{preprint:rank}).
+Consequently, we note that the method does require a known knowledge of the noise levels $\delta_n$.

 Finally, note that all coherent observations of the same pair (i.e. attribute the same ordering of those two items) will have the same weight.
 Therefore, they can be replaced by a single term with an additional weight factor corresponding to the number of times it was observed.
 Essentially this means that repeated observations will not contribute to added computational time.
 So, the algorithm has a general formulation easily suited for both the setting of annotator behavior modeling and the one without it, allowing for less computational complexity in the latter.
 The next section will detail the algorithm used to solve each sub-problem~\eqref{eq:cvxSubproblem}.